Home / Vegetarian Protein Recipes / Quick and Easy Tofu Stir-Fry with Hoisin Sauce Recipe

 You are going to love this tofu stir-fry.
-With a crispy outer layer and a soft interior, this creamy stir-fried tofu topped with crispy snow peas and tossed in an easy ginger hoisin sauce is an incredibly simple yet delicious change on your dinner plate!
+With a crispy outer layer and a soft interior, this creamy stir-fried tofu with crispy snow peas and tossed in an easy ginger hoisin sauce is an incredibly simple yet delicious change on your dinner plate!

 A close up image of tofu stir-fry with red bell peppers, sugar snap peas, thinly sliced scallions, and mushrooms.